CS2103AUG2016-W10-C2/addressbook-level4/docs/DeveloperGuide.md

 MSS

 1. User request to create a new entry without specifying the start and/or end date and deadline
-2. TodoList add that particular floating task into database and save it
+2. TodoList add that particular floating task into Storage and save it

   Use Case Ends

+*Extensions*

+1a.
+Entry is entered with invalid properties e.g. title
+> 1a1.
+TodoList warns user that the entry is invalid and does not add it into Storage
+>
+> Use Case Ends

+1b.
+Entry already exists
+> 1b1.
+TodoList warns user that the entry already exists and does not add it into Storage
+>
+> Use Case Ends

 **Use case: Create an event**